Schumann-Engineering/website/templates/data protection and anonymization/README.md

 ## How can data be used without legal grounds or for different means?

+In order of priority:

-*Option 1:* ask consent from the data subject to get legal grounds or amend the means.
+1. ask consent from the data subject to get legal grounds or amend the means. ;)
-*Option 2:* anonymize / de-identify collected data such that it isn't considered identifiable and thus does not fall under privacy regulations
+2. anonymize / de-identify collected data such that it isn't considered identifiable and thus does not fall under privacy regulations
+  i. data removal
+  ii. data augmentation
+  iii. expert determination of remaining risk

 ## How to de-identify personal identifiable information?